 Strawberry Ice Cream with White Chocolate-Coated Pop Rocks

-2 cups half-and-half (or one cup whole milk and one cup heavy cream)
+half-and-half (or 1 cup whole milk and 1 cup heavy cream)

 In a double-boiler, melt half a cup of the white chocolate over medium heat, stirring with a spatula until the chocolate is completely melted.
 Remove from the heat and pour the melted chocolate into a bowl.